Understanding City Council Meetings

 The City of San Ramon is a Charter City and operates a Council-City Manager style of government and derives its power from the City Charter, the California Constitution, and laws enacted by the State legislature.
 All legislative power is held by the publicly elected, five member City Council which consists of the Mayor and four Councilmembers.
 While all Councilmembers enjoy the same powers and privileges, the Mayor has the additional responsibility of presiding over City Council meetings, signing official documents, and officiating at ceremonies and events.

-San Ramon’s Municipal Election is held in November of odd numbered years.
+San Ramon’s Municipal Election is held in November of even numbered years.
 Councilmembers serve a four year term.
 The Mayor serves a two year term.

 The City of San Ramon welcomes your participation at Council meetings.
 Opportunities for the public to address the City Council are provided under the Public Comment, Consent Calendar, and Public Hearing sections of the agenda.
 If you wish to address the City Council, please complete a speaker card prior to the agenda item and give it to the City Clerk.
 The Mayor will call upon you to address the Council.
 State law prohibits the Council from taking action on any item not listed on the agenda.
 Depending upon the number of speakers for an item, the Mayor may institute speaker time limits.